Sighthound Spotlight Day

 G – Great Sighthound Stories

 Celebrating the journeys and stories told by sighthound people – those who know and love them best.
-Talk to any sighthound business and you’ll usually find a very special hound who inspired it.

 H – Homing and Adoption